neuron4/daniellerch.github.io/_posts/2017-11-01-stego_lsbm.md

 Note this method is very easy to apply.
 If $$M_1$$ and $$M_2$$ match the bits we want to hide we do nothing.
 If none of $$M_1$$ and $$M_2$$ match the bits, we have to change the value of $$LSB(P_2)$$.
 If $$M_1$$ match but $$M_2$$ does not match we change the value of $$LSB(P_3)$$ and if $$M_2$$ match but $$M_1$$ does not match we change the value of $$LSB(P_1)$$.
 With this metodology we hide two bits and we only have to modify one.

 Let's see an example.
-We have the follogin pixels:
+We have the following pixels:

 | 10010100 | 10010101 | 10010111 |